-Escondido is a city of approximately 140,000 residents, located just north of San Diego in California.
-In recent years, San Diego police have cracked down on prostitution and sex trafficking, leading some of those involved to relocate their operations to nearby suburbs.
+Escondido is a city of approximately 151,000 residents, located just north of San Diego in California.
+In the 2000s, San Diego police had cracked down on prostitution and sex trafficking, leading some of those involved to relocate their operations to nearby suburbs.
 In late 2011, city officials and the EPD coordinated efforts to impose new, stringent regulations on city massage parlors to address reports of sex trafficking and prostitution activity by local businesses.

 - Escondido Police Department

 - North County Regional Prostitution/Human Trafficking Task Force

 - Oceanside Police Department

 - San Diego Human Trafficking Task Force